gregnwosu/robot-intelligence/README.md

 https://github.com/jetpacapp/DeepBeliefSDK

 I may well add some form of CI system hudson or whatever such that pulls into the repo are automatically updated in a running robot, such that the community has a robot to play with, but this i feel will come later down the line

+using sending images to a cloud instance for processing, the cloud instance uses https://github.com/Lasagne/Lasagne and OpenCV for cost functions, also sending the generated vector output